 Field Name Instructions Total Federal Funds Requested Enter total Federal funds requested for the entire project period.
 This field is required.
 Total Non-Federal Funds Enter total non-Federal funds proposed for the entire project period.
-For NIH and other PHS agencies applicants, this field should be left blank unless the specific announcement indicates that cost sharing is a requirement.
+For NIH and other PHS agencies, enter "0" in this field unless cost sharing is a requirement for the specific announcement.